-Are you a child and are going to a board hearing?
+Are you a child?
+Been invited to a board hearing?

 Here you can see what happens when we talk to a child in a board hearing.